Astrava-Systems/Astrava-Orbital-Compute-Cluster/design/architecture.md

 The Astrava Orbital Computing Cluster is built upon a highly modular, scalable, and resilient architecture.
 The core principle is a decentralized system of interconnected units, allowing for easy expansion, repair, and mission-specific reconfiguration in a hostile orbital environment.

+## The Astrava Unit: The Foundational Building Block
+The cluster is composed of individual Astrava Units.
+Each Unit contains two primary components: a Hexagon Platform and a Docking Module.
+This architecture separates the long-lasting structural components from the modular, replaceable components.

+The deployment of these components is also modular.
+New units arrive split, meaning one rocket can carry multiple Hexagon Platforms and another rocket can carry multiple Computing Modules.
+The modules are then autonomously docked to the platforms in orbit, allowing for on-demand expansion and maintenance.

 ---

-## The Hexagonal Unit: The Foundation
+## The Hexagon Platform: The Backbone

-Each Hexagonal Unit serves as the foundational building block of the cluster.
-These units are designed with two primary functions:
+Each Hexagon Platform serves as the core backbone of an Astrava Unit.
+It is a durable, long-lasting component with a dual function:

+- **Power & Protection:** The platform's sun-facing side is a large solar panel.
+The platform itself provides a crucial shadow on its reverse side, protecting the sensitive electronic modules docked there from direct sunlight.

-* **Structural and Docking Interface:** The six sides of the hexagon provide secure, standardized docking points for other units and modules.
-This universal interface ensures flexibility and allows for the creation of complex, interconnected structures.
-The cluster will have a honeycomb-like shape.
+- **Structure & Docking:** The six outer sides of the hexagon provide secure, standardized docking ports.
+This allows other entire Astrava Units to connect, forming a large, interconnected honeycomb-like structure.
-* **Energy and Data Conduit:** The units are equipped with a hexagonal solar panel array to generate power and internal connections to distribute that power and data throughout the cluster.
-This design eliminates the need for a single, centralized power source and provides redundancy.

 ---

-## Modular Components
+## The Docking Module: The Functional Components

-Various modules can autonomously or robotically dock onto the Hexagonal Units, each serving a specific function:

-* **Computing Core:** These modules contain the primary processing hardware for tasks like simulations, AI training, and drug discovery.
-They are designed to be swapped in or out easily, enabling upgrades or replacements without affecting the rest of the cluster.
+These modules attach to the shaded side of a Hexagon Platform.
+They receive power directly from the platform and are designed to be replaced or upgraded over time.
+There are a few types of modules:

+- **Computing Module:** These contain the primary processing hardware for tasks like simulations and AI training.
+Each Computing Module is equipped with high-speed lasers for communication, creating a low-latency, high-bandwidth mesh network between adjacent modules.

-* **Robotic Hub:** These modules house robotic arms for automated assembly, maintenance, and module replacement.
-They are strategically placed throughout the cluster to ensure every unit is within reach for servicing.
+- **Robotic Hub:** This module houses robotic arms for automated assembly, maintenance, and module replacement.

-* **Specialized Modules:** The architecture is flexible enough to accommodate future modules for tasks like advanced data storage, communication arrays, or scientific instruments.
+- **Communication Module:** This module handles communication with Earth and other off-cluster entities.

 ---

-## Communication

-Within the cluster, all computing modules communicate with each other using a high-bandwidth, low-latency mesh network.
-Each Computing Core is equipped with six lasers that face other cores, ensuring a robust and redundant communication system.

----

-## Power

-The entire power consumption of the cluster is provided by the individual Hexagon Plates, which act as high-efficiency solar panels.
-This decentralized power system ensures that even if one unit is damaged, the rest of the cluster can continue to operate.

----

-## Scalability and Resilience
+## Scalability, Resilience, and Network Design

-This modular, hexagonal approach provides two key benefits:
+This modular, hexagonal approach provides three key benefits:

-* **Scalability:** The cluster can grow incrementally by simply adding more Hexagonal Units and Computing Cores.
-This "add-on" approach avoids the need to launch a single, massive piece of hardware.
+- **Scalability:** The cluster can grow incrementally by adding more Hexagonal Units and Computing Cores.
+This "add-on" approach avoids the need for a single, massive piece of hardware.
+New units can dock onto the six sides of an existing Hexagon Platform, allowing for continuous, on-demand expansion.

-* **Resilience and Repairability:** A damaged unit or module can be isolated and swapped out by a Robotic Hub with minimal disruption to the overall cluster.
+- **Resilience and Repairability:** A damaged unit or module can be isolated and swapped out by a Robotic Hub with minimal disruption to the overall cluster.
 This decentralized design prevents a single point of failure from crippling the entire system.

+- **Network Design:** The data network is entirely separate from the power and structure.
+It is a decentralized, laser-based mesh network only between the Computing Modules.
+The Hexagon Platforms handle all power and structural integrity, while the modules handle all computation and communication.